 Buddhist traditions are vast.
 Even within a single tradition, such as Theravāda, there is a wide range of practices.
-Why don't we practice them?
-In this course, we will investigate some of the cultural frameworks (including patriarchy, colonialism and norms of modernity) that we bring to our study and practice of Buddhism and how these frameworks shape what is included and what gets left out.
+Why do we practice some and not others?
+In this series, we will investigate some of the cultural frameworks (including patriarchy, colonialism, and norms of modernity) that we bring to our study and practice of Buddhism and how these frameworks shape what is included and what gets left out.
 Exploring these frameworks can help us understand the prevalence of contemporary practices that emphasize individuality, autonomy, and rationality.
-Having this understanding can open a space to explore practices that explicitly engage nature, ritual, devotion, the body, the feminine, and identity.
-Together we will investigate the ways in which our own practice is constrained and can turn us away from addressing questions of identity and social location.
-We will experiment with practices that liberate us from our constraints and expand our understanding of practice, community, and freedom.
-There will also be time for affinity groups where people of color and white people can explore and investigate their particular experiences.
+This understanding can then open a space to explore practices that explicitly engage nature, ritual, devotion, the body, the feminine, and identity.

 This course consists of three evening meetings held from 6:30 - 8:30 EDT on the following dates: